12 Best Character Reference Letter Samples (Written for Friend)

 Proofread and edit

-Always proofread the character reference letter for a friend before submitting it.
+Always proofread the letter before submitting it.
 Look out for any spelling mistakes, grammatical errors, typos, and sentence structure.
 If there are any, edit accordingly.

 Be concise